shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 languages to write stylesheets and views.
 And even controllers!
 So let's take the most from 2015 and use the newest tool set: *Jade*, *ES6+* and *SCSS*.
 And put all them together with *Bower* and *Gulp*.

+All those Jade, SCSS and ES6 are not supported by a browser out-of-the box.
+They must be compiled to HTML, CSS and JS in order to be recognized by a browser.
+But they are here to help you writing code quickly.
+I listed some of their key features below.

+**Jade** is a tempalte rendering engine with its own markup language.
+It is somehow similar to Haml and Slim - it nests XHTML nodes with indentation, closes tags automatically...
+But it is especially good at writing complex web pages, consisting of *layouts* and *partials*.

+*Layouts* are big templates, containing placeholders, where concrete partials will be placed.
+So, for example, you may create a separate layout for your webshop' landing page, account page and shopping cart.
+They will be different.
+And all of them will use different sets of partials.
+But, for example, a footer and a quick shopping cart preview or user account widget (the one with a link to user's account page) will be the same.
+To prevent duplicating those widgets' code on each of the layouts, we extract them to a separate files, called *partials* and then just make a reference (a placeholder) in our layouts, saying *"place that partial's content here"*.

+In case with Jade, we may override or extend existing partials in a layout, without touching partial' file itself.
+So, for example, if we want to make user's avatar to be shown in a user account widget only on a product page, we just override user widget partial on a product page, removing the part with avatar.

+**SCSS** is a way to simplify writing CSS.
+It is so simple, but so powerful, that you will fall in love with it after first couple of stylesheets!
+See, in CSS when you write a long selector, specifying many parents, you may find your stylesheets ugly and huge, when describing different children of one, deeply nested parent.

+So, let's say you are having a user widget.
+And it may be placed both on page' header, footer and sidebar.
+But the avatar image will look differently on each of those - it must be smaller in header and footer.
+So you start writing selectors like `.sidebar .user-widget .avatar img` and `.header .user-widget .avatar img`.
+That's painful, but not that much, if you have just a couple of those.
+But as your website grows, you start getting really, really upset about that.

+And here's where SCSS is just a revelation: its great power is in its *selectors*, *variables* and *mixins*.

+*Selectors* allow you to describe selector' nesting just as you'd be writing C code:

+{% highlight scss %}
+.header {
+    // header styles

+    .user-widget {
+        // header user-widget styles

+        .avatar {
+            // maybe something differs in avatar itself?

+            img {
+                // ah! here's it!
+            }
+        }
+    }
+}
+{% endhighlight %}

+*Variables* allow you to get rid of all those magic values.
+So if you use one color many times across your styles, you just extract it into a named constant and use the pretty named value everywhere!

+*Mixins* allow even more: you may extract the parts of the styles into a named and even **parametrized** function!

+Relating on all those, you may re-write your user widget as follows:

+{% highlight scss %}
+$header-avatar-size 50px;
+$sidebar-avatar-size 150px;

+@mixin avatar($avatar_size) {
+    max-width: $avatar_size;
+    max-height: $avatar_size;
+}

+.header {
+    .user-widget .avatar {
+        @include avatar($header-avatar-size);
+    }
+}

+.sidebar {
+    .user-widget .avatar {
+        @include avatar($sidebar-avatar-size);
+    }
+}
+{% endhighlight %}

 I found Gulp to be super-easy for tasks like compiling stylesheets, views and javascripts.

 But first of all, let's initialize an NPM project with `npm init`.
 Then, we need to install our development tools: